How are Staff trained in using SupportAbility?

 Historically, our Customer Success team facilitated in-person or online support sessions with the majority of our subscribers, and as a result, we found that this method of training was becoming less and less effective.
 Due to the complexity and sheer volume of the content covered, we needed to approach our training in a more beneficial and efficient way.

-We also acknowledge that there are some gaps in our current available learning content.
-We have been continuing to add many articles to our ever-growing Knowledge Base, however, our current video content available via the Learning Centre is out-dated and does not cover all areas of SupportAbility, particularly as it continues to evolve.
+We acknowledge that there are some gaps in our current available learning content also.
+We have been continuing to add many articles to our ever-growing Knowledge Base, however, our current video content available via the Learning Centre is in the process of being updated.